Alpha-Vision-Era/Tamaanic-/README.md

 ---

+##‎Attribution
+‎
+‎Tamaanic Healing is an original metaphysical healing methodology developed and practiced by ‎Syed Waleed Mehboob Ali, under the foundational research institute:
+‎Center of Divine Architecture Studies (CODAS).
+‎
+‎This method is part of the Human Mapping (HM) branch within the CODAS framework and integrates insights from:
+‎
+‎Cognitive Holographic Mapping (CHM) for decoding inner symbolic architecture ‎
+‎Consciousness Mapping (CM) for understanding the flow of perception and influence ‎
+‎Energetic and Intuitive Healing rooted in symbolic realignment, divine trust, and spiritual design ‎
+‎
+‎All core concepts, case studies, theoretical mappings, and applications of Tamaanic Healing are attributed solely to Syed Waleed Mehboob Ali, unless otherwise noted or referenced.
+‎
+‎Usage, citation, or adaptation of Tamaanic Healing, whether academically, spiritually, or in practice, must reference:
+‎
+‎Syed Waleed Mehboob Ali
+‎Founder of CODAS
+‎Developer of Tamaanic Healing
+‎
+---

 ## Case Studies

 > Over 9 documented healing cases ranging from family conflict resolution, sales alignment, spiritual interference removal, and remote possession clearance.